jjairo26/drl-p1-navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation_sol.ipynb` to get started!
+Follow the instructions in `Navigation.ipynb` to get started!